albancrommer/Caliop-PoC/docs/rest_api.rst

   API specifications.

-.. http:post:: /session
+.. http:post:: /sessions

-   Login in to the application and return the contact's information.
+   Create a new session which allows to login to the application.
+Return the session.

    **Example request**:

    .. sourcecode:: http

-      POST /session HTTP/1.1
+      POST /sessions HTTP/1.1
       Accept: application/json

    **Example response**: